openhab/org.openhab.binding.zwave/doc/trane/azemt500bb32ma_0_0.md

 # AZEMT500BB32MA American Standard Z-Wave Programmable Thermostat
 This describes the Z-Wave device *AZEMT500BB32MA*, manufactured by *Trane Corporation* with the thing type UID of ```trane_azemt500bb32ma_00_000```.

+The AZEMT500BB32MA supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 No device information is provided in the database.
 Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/572) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the AZEMT500BB32MA
+The following table summarises the channels available for the AZEMT500BB32MA -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|